Rivers community deserted as Army invades, razes houses – The Sun Nigeria

 Sources from Okoma community, who claimed they are taking refuge in some neighbouring communities, denied knowledge of the cause of Army invasion.

-Speaking, paramount ruler of the community, Felix Ogubie, said residents had moved to nearby communities for refuge following molestations from the Army men who invaded the area.
+Paramount ruler of the community, Felix Ogubie, said residents had moved to nearby communities for refuge following molestations from the Army personnel who invaded the area.

 Ogubie said: “We were here in our house when soldiers came and started shooting and destroying houses.
 They said they were after oil thieves.
 They beat up women and men.